 To sum up, mining is the process of combining blockchain data and hashing it with nonce until a certain number is found.
 If your hash satisfies the set conditions, you earn the right to broadcast the new block to the system.
 At this stage, miners and groups of miners of the network also update their blockchains to accommodate the new block.

 While bitcoin mining is a competitive process, it is more of luck than a race.
 Generally, every ten minutes, someone will create an acceptable proof of work.
-That’s why miners come together to work faster and increase their chances of mining blocks that generate transaction faster and share the reward that comes in bitcoins.
-PoW has proved to be secure and reliable, and bitcoin proved to us that we do not need centralized entities in order to prevent funds from being spent twice.
-Proof of work ensures that it is extremely difficult to interfere with any aspect of the blockchain as such a disruption will only lead to re-mining the subsequent blocks.
+That’s why miners come together to work faster and increase their chances of mining blocks that generate transactions faster and share the reward that comes in bitcoins.
+PoW has proved to be secure and reliable, and bitcoin proved to us that we do not need centralized entities to prevent funds from being spent twice.
+Proof of work ensures that it is challenging to interfere with any aspect of the Blockchain as such a disruption will only lead to re-mining the subsequent blocks.
 PoW also ensures that users do not monopolize the network’s computing power as the power and machinery required to generate the hash functions are pretty expensive.